-A student who fails a shelf exam is required to remediate the shelf exam during a date determined with the Office of Student Affairs.
-Unless approved by Student Affairs, retake cannot occur while engaged in another clerkship or during FlexTime..
-All failures must be remediated before starting a required Year 4 course or clerkship.
+Students who fail a shelf exam are required to remediate the shelf exam during a specified make-up date in July, or by special arrangement during vacation or elective time.
+Students may not make up a shelf exam for a clerkship while they are taking another clerkship or during FlexTime on a clerkship.
+All failures must be remediated before the student can do a required Year 4 course or clerkship.

-A failure on a shelf exam is listed as a "C" on the transcript.
+A failure on a NBME shelf exam is listed as a "C" on the transcript.
 Once the student has successfully remediated the shelf exam on the second attempt, the clerkship grade is listed as a "P" or "HP".
 Students who fail a shelf exam are not eligible for a grade of Honors.
-Failing on the third attempt will result in a failing grade in the clerkship.
-A student who fails a clerkship must undergo a remediation as determined by the Clerkship Director.
+Repeat failure of the shelf will result in a failing grade in the clerkship.
+Students who fail a clerkship are required to appear before the Promotions Committee, who will decide timing and type of remediation.
 A failure in a clerkship is listed as "F" on the transcript.
 Once the student has successfully remediated the clerkship, it is listed as "FP."
-Students who fail the remediation will be in Serious Academic Status and will be required to appear before the Promotions Committee.